DorisWarren/soma-kombucha/README.md

 #### Author _**Doris Warren**_

 ## Description
 _Soma Kombucha Taproom is considered one of the most healthiest drinks around!
 Would you like to order some booch?
-Objectives for this weeks Independent project is to create a web application using REACT library._
+Objectives for this weeks Independent project, is to replicate a previous Angular project using REACT library._

 ## Setup/Installation Requirements
 * _Clone this repository grom Github_